kitsune21/ss-boilerplate/README.md

 # ss-boilerplate
 My own boilerplate for Unity Projects, with prefabs, and generic controllers already built (such as music, sound, character, etc).

+# Clip Script
+This is the ScriptableObject for soundfx and songs.
+Simply give it a name and an auido clip and the sound and music controllers can handle the rest.

 # Sound Controller
+This Game Controller handles the sound fx.
+It has a list of ClipScripts.
+You just need to call the playEffect() function and as long as their is a ClipScript (from the list) that has a name that matches it will play the effect.
+It will scale up the number of audio sources to match the number of effects that need to be played.

 # Music Controller
+This Game Controller handles the music.
+To play a clip you can call loopClip() or fadeInClip(), depending on your needs.
+The stopClip() and endLoop() functions are also available.

 # UI Prefabs

+## Defaultable Text
+This object will save a reference to it's initial text, and then when calling the updateText function it will display the default text, plus the new text.

 ## Credits Panel
 1. Add the CreditPanel Prefab to your canvas.